Creating and managing workflows

 • Or pause and wait

-Some common approaches to structuring flows.
+Some common approaches to structuring workflows.

 Light touches that maintain presence without heavy selling.